Lux Blue/Getty Images

-The state's property tax postponement program allows eligible homeowners (senior citizens and blind or disabled residents) to postpone payment of property taxes on their principal place of residence.
-Applications may be filed with the State Controller's Office beginning Sept.
+The state's property tax postponement program allows eligible homeowners (senior citizens and blind or disabled residents) to postpone payments of property taxes on their principal places of residence.
+Applications may be filed with the state controller's office beginning Sept.
 1, 2016.
 Some California counties also may offer a property tax postponement program for properties located in the county.

 California previously offered a homeowner and renter assistance program under which a once-a-year payment was made to qualified individuals based on part of the property taxes assessed and paid on their homes or paid indirectly as part of their rent.
 However, this program was suspended due to budget constraints.

 Inheritance and estate taxes

 California has no inheritance tax, and its estate tax has been phased out in connection with federal estate tax law changes.
 Executors of estates of people who died on or after Jan.
 1, 2005, are no longer required to file a California estate tax return.

 There is no inheritance tax in California.

 Other California tax facts

 California taxpayers can check the status of their refunds by using the state's interactive Web page.